Documentation Index

 7. KYC — Know Your Customer

+What it means: KYC is the process of verifying that your end-users (your customers) are who they say they are.
+As a partner, you are responsible for carrying out KYC on your own customers before allowing them to use financial features in your product.
 The analogy: When a customer opens an account at any bank, the bank asks for their ID, verifies it, and keeps a record.
 If you are building a savings app on top of UBN BaaS, you play the role of the bank — you must verify your customers.
 We provide the tools to do it.
+What we can verify:| Document | What it is | API endpoint |

 | BVN | Bank Verification Number — an 11-digit number issued by the CBN linking a person to all their bank accounts | /api/v1/kyc/verify/bvn |